The Legend of Ben Hall: Historical accuracy

 Holmes sought to make the film as historically accurate as possible.
 Since 2007, he worked closely with New South Wales historian and author Peter Bradley, who acted as a historical advisor on the script to ensure the film's accurate portrayal of events.
 Bradley is a descendant of Ben Hall's younger brother, Henry Hall.
-Much of the dialogue used by Ben Hall, John Gilbert and John Dunn in the film comes directly from newspaper articles and eye-witness accounts.
 The film's story is based on real life events that occurred between August 1864 and May 1865.

-Cast members were chosen to physically resemble their historical counterparts, with their personalities, wardrobe and hair based on descriptions or photographs of the real person.

 Release

 The Legend of Ben Hall premiered in Forbes, New South Wales on 12 November 2016 at the Forbes Showgrounds.
 Almost 800 people attended the premiere.
 Forbes was chosen due to its historical affiliation with the outlaw and because the Forbes Shire Council had supported the project in its crowdfunding stage.
-The Forbes showgrounds are less than a kilometre from where Ben Hall is buried in the Forbes cemetery.
-The premiere was followed by an extensive two-week regional and metro tour throughout New South Wales, Queensland, Victoria and South Australia.
+The premiere was followed by a two-week regional and metro tour in New South Wales, Queensland, Victoria and South Australia.

 The Legend of Ben Hall had a limited theatrical release in Australia in December 2016.
 It was released on DVD, Blu-Ray and digital platforms on 2 March 2017.
 Distribution rights were picked up by Vega Baby for an 1 August 2017 release in North America.
 The film was also released in Germany in early 2017.
-It was to be released in the UK and Ireland on DVD by High Fliers Films PLC on 2 July.
 Both the North American Blu-Ray release and the Australian Blu-Ray release feature the 90-minute documentary Stand & Deliver: Making The Legend of Ben Hall, an in-depth look at how the film was conceived and its journey to completion.

 Reception

 The Legend of Ben Hall received mixed reviews, with several critics mentioning overly lengthy scenes, although its historical veracity was praised.
-On Rotten Tomatoes, the film has an approval rating of 50% based on 12 reviews, with an average score of 6.08/10.
+On Rotten Tomatoes, the film has an approval rating of 54% based on 13 reviews, with an average score of 6.20/10.
 In 2020, it was listed amongst '10 Great Australian Westerns' in an article by the British Film Institute.